 With thousands of people turning 65 each day, you need to be prepared to meet the aging population boom head on.
 Many of your older clients will not be aware their mental capacity is diminishing.
 Even if they do, they may try to hide it from you and anyone else close to them.
 By developing close ties to your older clients, you and your staff will be in a unique position to recognize the early warnings of diminished capacity and elder abuse and possibly prevent a costly tragedy.

 “I’m the type of person who looks at clients like family,” Kropp said.
 “That’s an important part of our job.
 That’s the value we add.
 That’s what this is all about.
-I don’t just view myself as a financial advisor.
-I view myself as a financial advisor and a life coach.”
+I don’t just view myself as a financial professional.
+I view myself as a financial professional and a life coach.”